RickStrahl/VirtualFoxFest2021-FoxProRest/Documents/Markdown/FoxProAndREST.md

 But beyond the auto-generated headers, you can also add custom headers of your own to both the client request and the server response.
 You should use headers to return data that is important to the application, but not directly part of the data.
 This could be cached state (similar to cookies) that you carry from request to request, or identifying information.

 ## Calling REST APIs from FoxPro
-Ok - enough theory let's kick the tires and use some RESTful APIs.
-Let's start with what's required to call a REST service from Visual FoxPro:
+Enough theory, let's kick the tires and consume some RESTful APIs from FoxPro.

+Let's start with some of the tools that are required to call a REST service from Visual FoxPro:

 * **HTTP Client**
     * [wwHttp](https://webconnection.west-wind.com/docs/_0jj1abf2k.htm) (West Wind Tools)